matsumotory/ngx_mruby/docs/class_and_method/README.md

 ### Nginx::Upstream#keepalive_cache=(integer)

-Sets the keepalive cahce of the upstream.
+Sets the keepalive cache of the upstream.

 ```
 u = Nginx::Upstream.new "YOUR_UPSTREAM_NAME"